ABOUT

 While DJing at Soho Grand, she caught the attention of Tony Fant, President of GrandLife Hotels, who recognized her unique sonic sensibility.
 He brought her on as Music Director of Soho Grand and The Roxy Hotel, where she curated playlists across multiple spaces, booked DJs and live performances, and oversaw music-driven marketing for over 11 years.

 Today, Alix is focused on her role as a Music Supervisor for film and television.
-Drawing from her deep musical archive and cinematic sensibilities, she has overseen the soundtracks for films such as The Gateway (Lionsgate), Shadows (XYZ Films), Cold Copy (starring Tracee Ellis Ross and Bel Powley), and Birdsong (which premiered at Cinequest in 2025).
+Drawing from her deep musical archive and cinematic sensibilities, she has overseen the soundtracks for films such as The Gateway (Lionsgate), Shadows (XYZ Films), Cold Copy (starring Tracee Ellis Ross and Bel Powley).
 She also curates sonic design experiences for luxury brands and destinations including Longchamp, GoldenEye in Jamaica, and Keith McNally’s Pastis in Miami and Minetta Tavern in DC.